Trump moves closer to Pelosi in economic aid talks, and House speaker must decide next move

 Last week, the Senate GOP tried to advance a relief package that was a mere fraction of what House Democrats have demanded, ringing in at just around $300 billion in new spending.
 Senate Democrats blocked the bill, which excluded any new stimulus checks and did not include money for rental or nutrition assistance that Pelosi has demanded.

 Still, the game of chicken between Pelosi and moderate Democrats is striking.
 While liberal in her own beliefs, the speaker has routinely put the needs of her so-called Majority Makers over the desires of the left.
-For two years she has eschewed demands for a Medicare for All vote that centrist worried would repel swing voters in their GOP-leaning districts.
+For two years she has eschewed demands for a Medicare-for-all vote that centrists worried would repel swing voters in their GOP-leaning districts.
 She has kept the left’s beloved Green New Deal at arm’s length too, as moderates fret about blowback.

 For the first nine months of 2019, Pelosi also stood firm against liberals’ calls to impeach the president, even after a majority of her caucus demanded his ouster — all in the name of her frontliners.
 And even after the Ukraine scandal forced her hand, she took the advice of her moderate members over some of her own investigative chairmen, including calls to keep articles narrow and focused on Trump’s bid to pressure the nation to investigate his political rival.

-Yet on coronavirus, the gap between the frontlines and Pelosi has only widened in recent days, as her moderate members call to re-open talk and pass legislation closer-aligned to what Republicans would accept.
+Yet on matters of the coronavirus, the gap between the frontliners and Pelosi has widened in recent days, as her moderate members call to reopen talk and pass legislation closer-aligned to what Republicans would accept.

-The matter will come to a head in a matter of days.
+It will come to a head in a matter of days.
 Congress is set to leave town the first week of October and not return until after the election.
-Pelosi, in a nod to the pressure from moderates, has vowed that the House won’t adjourn until they pass something addressing he virus.
-But the promise was vague and perhaps a bit misleading: The House can technically stay in session even if members return home to their districts, on stand-by to come back to Washington to vote if needed – and Pelosi hasn’t committed to making members phyically stay in town.
+Pelosi, in a nod to the pressure from moderates, has vowed that the House won’t adjourn until they pass something addressing the virus.
+But the promise was vague and perhaps a bit misleading: The House can technically stay in session even if members return home to their districts, on standby to come back to Washington to vote if needed — and Pelosi hasn’t committed to making members physically stay in town.

-Some moderates hope Pelosi will come around and make a deal -- particular now that the Problem Solvers Caucus has laid out a bipartisan bluepring.
+Some moderates hope Pelosi will come around and make a deal — particularly now that the Problem Solvers Caucus has laid out a bipartisan blueprint.

 “It seems like all sides are willing to go back to the table to get something done,” said Rep. Josh Gottheimer (D-N.J.), the leader of the Problem Solvers Caucus who helped negotiate their recent proposal.
 “It’s unconscionable to go home before the election without helping families and small businesses, and I think there’s a deep recognition that now, at this point, that it’s simply impossible to go home without getting something done.”

 Some senior Democrats agree House Democrats’ current position is untenable.
-Pelosi’s No. 2, House Majority Leader Steny Hoyer (D-Md.), has already made clear that he is sympathetic to the frontliners’ concerns.
+Pelosi’s No. 2, House Majority Leader Steny H. Hoyer (D-Md.), has already made clear he is sympathetic to the frontliners’ concerns.
 Those close to him believe he would be fine with having a vote on another package before they leave town, even if it’s smaller than the plan Pelosi wants.

-In a press conference on Thursday, Pelosi once again touted House Democrats’ $3.4 trillion coronavirus relief package that passed the House in May, chiding the president for not doing enough to save the hundreds of thousands of American lives that have been lost amid the pandemic.
+In a news conference Thursday, Pelosi again touted House Democrats’ $3 trillion coronavirus relief package that passed the House in May, chiding the president for not doing enough to save the hundreds of thousands of American lives that have been lost amid the pandemic.

-“It didn’t have to be that way,” she said solemnly – a sign blaring the name of the House’s coronavirus relief package -- “Heroes Act” -- in bright blue and white lettering before the podium.
+“It didn’t have to be that way,” she said solemnly, a sign blaring the name of the House’s coronavirus relief package — “Heroes Act” — in bright blue and white lettering before the podium.

-When asked about moderates wanting her to put a new, perhaps smaller proposal on the floor, Pelosi bristled, arguing that “they didn’t say it to me.”
+When asked about moderates wanting her to put a new, perhaps smaller proposal on the floor, Pelosi bristled, arguing “they didn’t say it to me.”

 “I’m very proud of the dynamism in our caucus,” she said of the lively debate.